How to get a DMV appointment in California?

 Mobile DMV (special events)

 The California DMV operates mobile DMV units that travel to community events, senior centers, and high schools.
 Services are limited (license renewals, ID cards, simple updates) but appointments are usually walk-in.
-Mobile DMV schedules are posted at dmv.ca.gov/portal/customer-service/contact-us/mobile-dmv-offices.
+Mobile DMV schedules are posted at the Mobile DMV schedule.

 For a visual tour of every state's driver license design, see our full guide.